Lower Western Weather

 Lower Western Forecast

-Sunday Partly cloudy.
-Medium (50%) chance of rain in the south, slight (20%) chance elsewhere.
-The chance of a thunderstorm this morning.
-Winds S/SW 20 to 30 km/h becoming light in the late evening.
-Daytime maximum temperatures between 14 and 19.
+Thursday Hot and mostly sunny.
+Medium (60%) chance of showers in the far west and near the Victorian border this afternoon and evening, slight (30%) chance elsewhere.
+The chance of a thunderstorm during this afternoon and evening.
+Winds SE 15 to 20 km/h tending NE/SE in the morning then becoming light in the late evening.
+Daytime maximum temperatures 37 to 42.

-Tuesday Cloudy.
-Light winds becoming SW 15 to 20 km/h during the day then becoming light during the evening.
+Saturday Sunny.
+Winds S 15 to 20 km/h becoming light during the evening.

 Lower Western Weather Forecasts

 ||23||39||90%||5-10mm||Nil||ESE 22||34||NNE 12||26|

 Authorities are growing frustrated with people continuing to drive across fast-moving creek crossings, as hundreds of millimetres of rain swells river catchments across WA's north.